Close-up of stem cells with text about stem cells.

 Who Discovered Stem Cells?

 The first use and research with stem cells in Thailand started around 1995 at the Faculty of Medicine at Siriraj Hospital, which is part of Mahidol University Medical School.
-The early pioneers of stem cell research in Thailand focused primarily on understanding and treating thalassemia, a common type of blood disorder in Thailand.
+The early pioneers of stem cell research in Thailand focused on understanding and treating thalassemia, a common type of blood disorder in Thailand.

 Stem-Cell-Overview-lineage